bluffingo/OpenSB/public/assets/readme.txt

 finalium homepage droplets background by Armennano on Pixabay: https://pixabay.com/photos/rain-drops-rainy-wet-droplets-4941771/

-All of the SquareBracket user generated content seen in the screenshots in the "previews" folder used on the skin page belongs to their respective owners.
+Any images featuring "Chaz Heeler" is copyrighted by Chaziz.

-Any images featuring "Chaz Heeler" is copyrighted to Chaziz.
+vidshr.png (original FulpTube logo) was made by EvoDesign.